Phoenixx19/JumpKingRPC/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/Phoenixx19/JumpKingRPC)
 ![File](https://img.shields.io/badge/file-.dll-blue)

-**WARNING:** The newest version (v2.0.0) does not have a release yet.
-We're working on a installer to avoid the piracy of the game.
-If you have some knowledge, you can mod Jump King yourself using tools like dnSpy.

----

 Jump King RPC (or in short, JKRPC) is a Rich Presence client for Jump King. <br>
 JKRPC shows the in-game live data on your Discord status using Discord's Rich Presence.
 JKRPC can use:
 - Location of the player